neuroneural/wirehead/examples/synthseg_slurm/README.md

 pip install -e .
 ```

+---

+### Testing the slurm jobs

-All proceeding instructions are executed in examples/synthseg_slurm (where this README lives)
+All instructions below are executed in examples/synthseg_slurm (where this README lives)

 Download an example image
 ```